Tennisatw/LLM-Leaderboard/README.md

 [中文版本](README-zh.md)

-# LLM Quantitative Capability Evaluation Table
+# LLM Composite Rankings

 ![](25-08-31/en.png)

-This table summarizes the performance of popular large language models across well-known benchmark leaderboards, integrating evaluation results to obtain an overall ranking.
-These rankings cover a range of capabilities, including human preference, knowledge and reasoning, mathematical skills, and coding ability.
+This chart compiles the performance of commonly used large language models across major benchmark leaderboards.
+Evaluation categories include:

+Human preference (text & vision), Knowledge and reasoning, Mathematical ability, Coding capability, and Long-context reasoning

+Based on the aggregated results from these evaluations, an overall ranking is produced.

 <br>